JD–MBA

 A JD–MBA is a dual degree program in which students jointly earn Juris Doctor and Master of Business Administration degrees.
 The programs are commonly offered in the United States and Canada by universities' graduate business and law schools.
 They allow students to use credits from certain classes in one degree to count for course requirements at the other degree.
 This allows students to complete both the three-year JD and two-year MBA programs in four years, not the five years the degrees would take if done consecutively.

-Application Process

-Due to the JD/MBA dual degree programs distinction schools have varying application processes.
-Some schools, like Harvard, will need their applicants to apply and get accepted to both their law school and business school, for their J.D and M.B.A programs respectively.
-Also, during a graduate student's first year of either law or business school, they can apply for the other school to start their dual-degree program.